-For Undergraduate students, shortly after you receive assessment feedback from your module lecturer, provisional marks are relayed to the Examinations Unit and updated in the My Results page on UCB Portal.
+For Undergraduate students, shortly after you receive assessment feedback from your module lecturer, provisional marks are relayed to the Examinations Unit and updated in the My Results page on the Student Dashboard.
 This information will enable you to track your progress on all assessments you have submitted.

 Grading Undergraduate Work

 All student work is awarded a percentage mark.
 Keeping track of the marks you receive will help you to gauge your performance.
-You can also use the Grade Calculator to help you manage your performance by working out your year average or by calculating the mark you need to achieve well in each piece of work.
+You can also use the Grade Calculator to help you manage your performance by working out your year average.

 70% and above equates to 1st class